stackrox/kube-linter/README.md

 # KubeLinter

-KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts	KubeLinter is a static analysis tool for identifying problematic patterns in to ensure the applications represented in them adhere to best practices.
+KubeLinter is a static analysis tool that checks Kubernetes YAML files and Helm charts to ensure the applications represented in them adhere to best practices.

 KubeLinter accepts YAML files as input and runs a series of checks on them.
 If it finds any issues, it reports them and returns a non-zero exit